imgag/megSAP/doc/performance.md

 ### coding region benchmark

 All small variant benchmarks above are done on regions with at least with 15x coverage.
-To allow a comparison of WES, WGS and lrGS independent of the coverage, we also perfomed a benchmark without depth cutoff on the coding region of all protein-coding genes padded by two bases to include the consensus splice site.
+To allow a comparison of WES, WGS and lrGS independent of the coverage, we also perfomed a benchmark without depth cutoff on the coding region of all protein-coding genes padded by two bases to include the consensus splice sites.

 <table>
 	<tr>